igorw/weblog/_drafts/git-branching-model.md

 A workflow for contributions is usually based on topic branches.
-Instead of committing to the particular version branch directly, a separate branch is made for a particular feature or bugfix.
-That branch is then merged into the version branch.
+Instead of committing to the particular version branch directly, a separate branch is made for a particular feature or bugfix where that change can be developed in isolation.
+When ready, that topic branch is then merged into the version branch.

 <center>
     ![topic](/img/git-branching/topic.png)